 Star Trek: The Next Generation had many licensed products generating income for Paramount.
 Among the successes was the pinball table from Williams, created by legendary designer Steve Ritchie.

 Steve was a Star Trek fan.
 “I was 16 when the series started.
 It ran on Saturday nights; I would stretch out on the family room carpet and never leave that position until it was over!
 Saturday night was Western night before Star Trek, so the early Star Trek episodes had a lot of Kirk and Spock fighting and shooting scenes to compete with Bonanza, Gunsmoke, Have Gun Will Travel, and The Rifleman.
-I always loved sci-fi books and there were only a couple of sci-fi shows on TV at the time.
+I always loved sci-fi books and there was only a couple of sci-fi shows on TV at the time.
 I watched Twilight Zone, Outer Limits, and Science Fiction Theater.
 Star Trek was a better and more welcome addition to our house.
 My whole family loved it.”

 Liking the show did not make it easier to obtain the license.
 “Our first meeting with the folks at Paramount did not go well at all.
-What made it difficult was the fact that 3 women ran the licensing department at Paramount.
+What made it difficult was the fact that three women ran the licensing department at Paramount.
 They seemed to be of equal rank, and they were trying to outdo each other in an attempt to grab power.
 To our astonishment, they demanded that we NOT depict any weapons or physical violence, no firing of Phasers or Photon Torpedoes!
 They did not know about the Prime Directive, but we did, and we vowed that no shooting would take place except in certain battles (against the Borg) and only when Starfleet personnel were protecting themselves or Enterprise.
 They wouldn’t hear anything we said!”

 It would not have been the first Star Trek pinball, although Gottlieb’s Star Trek (1971) was unrelated to the show.
 Bally’s 1976 Star Ship featured artwork that looked like Enterprise.
 Bally launched Star Trek (based on the Original Series) in 1979.
-With the release of The Motion Picture, the backglass artwork (where the score is usually displayed) was changed to display movie uniforms and Deltan navigator Ilia (played by former Miss India, Persis Khambatta).
+With the release of Star Trek: The Motion Picture, the backglass artwork (where the score is usually displayed) was changed to display movie uniforms and Deltan navigator Ilia (played by former Miss India, Persis Khambatta).
 Then in 1991, Data East released its 25th Anniversary table.

 Steve had left that first meeting disappointed.
 “I had nothing to say after the meeting.
 We walked to the Paramount commissary and sat down for lunch.
-I remember feeling miserable and wondered to myself, ‘How could the licensing people have been so hypocritical!’
+I remember feeling miserable and wondering to myself, ‘How could the licensing people have been so hypocritical!’
 One of the licensing ladies said something to the effect that we should remember their demands for no violence, and I said, ‘I am not going to make a namby-pamby game’ and mentioned that we should find a different license.
 Paramount stood to get $100,000 upfront and a royalty for each game from Williams.
 It was expensive and valuable.
 We left the lot silently and got on a plane back to Chicago.”

 Their savior was Roger Sharpe.
 His 1976 testimony proved pinball was a game of skill, the judge overturned New York’s pinball ban.
 By 1991 Roger was a consultant to Williams.
 “Roger was instrumental in repairing the situation.
 He waited a week, then called a VP at Paramount.
 His exact words were, ‘How can we salvage this deal?’
 We learned that Paramount management was furious with the three licensing ladies, and they had had enough of their infighting.
 They knew nothing about the product.
 The ladies were replaced by a smart and nice woman named Suzy Domnick.
 She was wonderful to work with, understood that we would do nothing to hurt the franchise, and said that we could depict violence as was depicted in the show.”